 a.
 Must have front elevation with sign drawn to scale and with dimensions, shown in proposed location.
 If the sign will be visible from another elevation (e.g. a projecting sign that will be seen from the side), a rendering showing that view must also be provided.
-If the sign will be illuminated, renderings showing the sign both lit and unlit should be provided.

 b.
-Color samples and material samples must also be submitted.
+Color samples and material samples must be submitted.

-Sg1 Design storefront-level signs that are primarily oriented to pedestrians and are scaled accordingly.

-Sg2 Signs should complement and fit in with the building façade in color, composition and materials.

-Sg3 Signs should not cover significant architectural elements - including integral building or business names, or construction dates - or obscure the display area.

-Sg6 Use appropriate materials for signage, including carved or painted wooden signs, signs applied to canvas awnings, smooth-surface metal signs, and lettering applied to glass using gold leaf, paint, etching, or vinyl.
+- Sg1 Design storefront-level signs that are primarily oriented to pedestrians and are scaled accordingly. - Sg2 Signs should complement and fit in with the building façade in color, composition and materials. - Signs should not cover architectural elements or obscure the display area. - Signs should be attached in a manner that does not damage the building materials.
+Any holes for mounting hardware should be drilled into the mortar of masonry buildings, rather than the masonry units themselves, and the number of anchor points should be minimized.
+Utilize existing mounting hardware if possible. - Sg5 A letter style should be chosen that is easy to read.
+Because the contrast between lettering and background greatly influences legibility, light colored letters on dark backgrounds are preferred.
+Lettering should occupy only about 60% of a signboard. - Sg6 Use appropriate materials for signage, including carved or painted wooden signs, signs applied to canvas awnings, smooth-surface metal signs, and lettering applied to glass using gold leaf, paint, etching, or vinyl.